-This framework enables the discussion of the difference between intensional (function as rule) and extensional (function as set of order pairs) definition of function6.
+This discussion also permits the discussion of the difference between intensional (function as rule) and extensional (function as set of order pairs) definition of function.

 The study of calculus and limits require quantification.
 This is precisely what led Newton down the false trail of 'variable quantities'.
 And by studying quantification we are able to give a clearer and more full explanation of limits and the foundations of calculus.